appneta/openshift-cartridge-traceview/README.md

 You will need to create a pre-action hook for your webapp to use our java agent:

-Under your application GitHub directly, navigate to .openshift/action_hooks
+Under your application GitHub directory, navigate to .openshift/action_hooks

 Create a new file with name "pre_start_<webapp cartridge>".
 For example jbossas-7 would be "pre_start_jbossas-7", jbossews-1.0 (tomcat 6) would be "pre_start_jbossews-1.0"